tOkeshu/monkeypatch.me/content/blog/please-dont-break-the-links.md

 Please, don't break the links !
 ===============================

 The web finds its power in its hypermedia nature.
-The more simple and successful web architectures rely on hypermedia content and hyperlinks.
+The most simple and successful web architectures rely on hypermedia content and hyperlinks.

 Everyone understand hyperlinks.
 They are everywhere in our applications.
 That's the most irreductible piece of interaction